Diving cylinder: Internal volume

-Nominal volume of gas stored
+Nominal volume

 The nominal volume of gas stored is commonly quoted as the cylinder capacity in the USA.
 It is a measure of the volume of gas that can be released from the full cylinder at atmospheric pressure.
 Terms used for the capacity include 'free gas volume' or 'free gas equivalent'.
 It depends on the internal volume and the working pressure of a cylinder.
-If the working pressure is higher, the cylinder will store more gas for the same volume.
+If the working pressure is higher, the cylinder will store more gas in the same internal volume.

-The nominal working pressure is not necessarily the same as the actual working pressure used.
-Some steel cylinders manufactured to US standards are permitted to exceed the nominal working pressure by 10% and this is indicated by a '+' symbol.
+The actual working pressure in use is not necessarily the same as the nominal working pressure stamped on the cylinder.
+Some steel cylinders manufactured to US standards are permitted to exceed the nominal working pressure by 10%, and this is indicated by a '+' symbol.
 This extra pressure allowance is dependent on the cylinder passing the appropriate periodical hydrostatic test and is not necessarily valid for US cylinders exported to countries with differing standards.
 The nominal gas content of these cylinders is based on the 10% higher pressure.

+For example, a steel cylinder manufactured to the DOT 3AA standard, with a rated working pressure of 2400 psi with a '+' mark can be legally filled to 2640 psi provided it has passed the more stringent hydrostatic test procedure required for revalidation of the '+' rating.
+If this cylinder is rated as 80 cuft, that will be the volume of gas at atmospheric pressure that it can hold at the '+' rated pressure.
+At the nominal working pressure of 2400 pounds per square inch it will only hold 72.7 cubic feet of atmospheric pressure air.